dbt-labs/docs.getdbt.com/website/docs/docs/cloud/billing.md

  _The best option is to consult with our sales team.
 They'll help you figure out what is right for your needs.
 We also offer a free two-week trial on the Team plan._

 * What are the Semantic Layer trial terms?
-_Team and Enterprise customers can sign up for a free trial of the dbt Semantic Layer, powered by MetricFlow, for use of up to 1,000 queried metrics per month.
+_Team and Enterprise customers can sign up for a free trial of the dbt Semantic Layer, powered by MetricFlow, for use of up to 1,000 Queried Metrics per month.
 The trial will be available at least through January 2024. dbt Labs may extend the trial period in its sole discretion.
 During the trial period, we may reach out to discuss pricing options or ask for feedback.
 At the end of the trial, free access may be removed and a purchase may be required to continue use. dbt Labs reserves the right to change limits in a free trial or institute pricing when required or at any time in its sole discretion._

 * What is the reasonable use limitation for the dbt Semantic Layer powered by MetricFlow during the trial?
 _Each account will be limited to 1,000 Queried Metrics per month during the trial period and may be changed at the sole discretion of dbt Labs._